• Recipes

 • Pantry spices: chili powder, paprika, cumin, cayenne pepper (optional), salt, and pepper

-• Optional add-ins: diced green chilis, sliced black olives, black beans, or corn
+• Optional additions (popular): black beans, corn, diced green chilis, or sliced black olives.

 To Make the Casserole